 Note: Always lower the antenna mast when entering automatic car wash.
+The antenna should be cleaned and lubricated every 5,000 miles (8,000 km).

 The following information may help to explain differences between car radio reception and radio reception in the home.